-The Water Crisis In Chennai: Who's To Blame, How Do You Fix It?
+The Water Crisis In Chennai, India: Who's To Blame And How Do You Fix It?

 The chief minister of Tamil Nadu, Edappadi K. Palaniswami (his position is similar to a U.S. state governor), has accused the media of "creating an illusion" of water scarcity based on "some stray incidents" but says the situation is under control.
 The state's high court has nevertheless ordered his administration to submit a report explaining steps it has taken to mitigate the shortage.

-Harvesting Rainwater
+Harvesting rainwater

 In 2003, the state government did take action.
 Lawmakers passed the Tamil Nadu Groundwater Development and Management Act.
-It sought to regulate the numbers and locations of private borewells by requiring landowners to apply for permits before drilling.
+It sought to regulate the numbers and locations of private bore wells by requiring landowners to apply for permits before drilling.
 It also mandated rainwater harvesting at all buildings.
 But the law was never really enforced and was repealed by an ordinance in 2013.
 The government has promised new legislation to replace it, but six years on, nothing has been passed.

 In advance of that 2003 law, Tamil Nadu also commissioned Chennai's Rain Centre, a nonprofit organization inaugurated by the then-chief minister, to teach people how to harvest rain.